apache/pulsar/site2/docs/security-oauth2.md

 ### C++ client

-Cpp client is similar to java client. user need to provide parameters of issuerUrl, private_key(which is the credentials file path), and audience.
+The C++ client is similar to the Java client.
+You need to provide parameters of `issuerUrl`, `private_key` (the credentials file path), and the audience.

 ```c++
 #include <pulsar/Client.h>